freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-45c.md

 ## Description
 <section id='description'>

-Nest a `legend` element with the text `What's your cat's personality?` inside the second `fieldset` element.
+Add a `legend` element with the text `What's your cat's personality?` inside the second `fieldset` element.

 </section>